tserg/vyro/README.md

 # Vyro

-An experimental [Vyper](https://github.com/vyperlang/vyper) to Cairo transpiler, inspired by [Warp](https://github.com/NethermindEth/warp) from Nethermind, and with a dash of [Brownie](https://github.com/eth-brownie/brownie).
+A [Vyper](https://github.com/vyperlang/vyper) to Cairo transpiler, inspired by [Warp](https://github.com/NethermindEth/warp) from Nethermind, and with a dash of [Brownie](https://github.com/eth-brownie/brownie).

+:exclamation: **This repository has not been audited or formally verified.
+Please use with caution.**

+As this is a work in progress, there are numerous Vyper types (e.g. structs, static arrays, dynamic arrays) and features that are not supported yet.
+Some features are also not capable of being supported on StarkNet.
+In these cases, the transpiler will throw an error.

 ## Installation